-Pride can be a major obstacle in business.
+Pride can be a significant leadership obstacle in business.

-Imagine if someone was rushed to the Emergency Room of a hospital with severe symptoms of something wrong only to tell the doctor that that it was no big deal and then selectively share information about their true physical state.
-You would think this person was being irresponsible with their health (and with the hospital’s resources).
-This happens all the time in business.
+Imagine if someone was rushed to the Emergency Room of a hospital with severe symptoms of something wrong, only to tell the doctor that it was no big deal and then selectively share information about their actual physical state.
+You would think this person was irresponsible with their health (and the hospital’s resources).
+This constantly happens in business.
 Leaders let their pride and ego get in the way.
-It prevents them from being forthright and honest at the very times they most need to be.
-I have seen many businesses go down the tubes that didn’t have to because the leader was slow to act, slow to ask for help, and unwilling to face reality.
+It prevents them from being forthright and honest when they most need to be.
+I have witnessed numerous businesses collapse unnecessarily due to a leader’s inaction, reluctance to seek assistance, and aversion to confronting reality.
 Avoidance never works as a business (or life) strategy.

-I have learned to listen skeptically when I hear someone say, “it’s no big deal”, “we’ll be okay” or “failure isn’t an option.”
-Just as a body has vital signs that you check to get a baseline on someone’s health, a business has key performance indicators that signal when things are okay and when something is wrong:
+I have learned to listen skeptically when I hear someone say, “It’s no big deal,” “We’ll be okay,” or “Failure isn’t an option.”
+Like a body with vital signs, a business has key performance indicators that show when things are okay and when something is wrong.

 - If the numbers don’t add up, you are in trouble.